Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Preliminaries

 Both the LCB and EI acquisition functions seek to balance exploration and exploitation in order to reduce the overall number of observations.
 Computational benchmarks tend to favor EI over LCB though, since the latter may lead to excessive exploration \citep{Snoek2012,Shahriari2016}.
-Nevertheless, there are theoretically motivated guidelines for tuning the weight $\beta$ to achieve optimal regret \citep{Srinivas2010}, and thereby boost the performance of USB.
-Both functions furthermore come with caveats in practice, as LCB typically comprises a larger number of local optima, whereas EI can present large flat areas.
+Nevertheless, there are theoretically motivated guidelines for tuning the weight $\beta$ to achieve optimal regret \citep{Srinivas2010}, and thereby boost the performance of LCB.
+Further practical caveats are that LCB typically comprises a larger number of local optima, whereas EI can present large flat areas.
 These characteristics call for randomized search or complete search approaches in applications \citep[see, e.g.][]{Torn1989,Schweidtmann2020}.